Students at modular desks collaborate on laptops in a classroom decorated with colorful pennants.

 The ARC supports students as they prepare to transition from high school to college.
 Emphasis is placed on independence and self-advocacy.

-- The ARC director and the Serra counselors also meet with students to provide information and guidelines about college admissions relative to students with learning differences.
+• Mrs. Rosenberg and the Serra counselors meet with students to provide information and guidelines about college admissions relative to students with learning differences.

 ARC Eligibility and Program Fees